When your baby won’t sleep, no one in the house is happy. You’re exhausted, your baby is exhausted, your partner and other children are exhausted too.

 Like adults, babies have a predisposition for sleep.

 A 2011 study by the Pediatric Journal found that while environmental causes and parental guidance mostly contributed to poor sleep habits, there is a genetic component that shouldn’t be ignored.

 Some babies are predisposed to sleep issues.
 This absolutely does not mean that your baby is doomed, but it does mean that you shouldn’t beat yourself up because your baby won’t sleep!

-(If you have an older baby, just skip this).
+(If your baby is older than 3-4 months, just skip this).

 In the first few months, your baby will develop her motor skills from the top down.
 At first, her arms are these freaky flailing things that she randomly sees in the corner of her eyes.
 She has no idea that these things are hers, and they can be extremely distracting.